raffaelespazzoli/casl-ansible/docs/PROVISIONING_GCP.md

 Sign up for google cloud.
 It can be done [here](https://console.cloud.google.com/freetrial).

+### Create a project

+Create a gcp project.
+The project id (not name) will be hencefort referred to as `$gcp_project`.
+All the below actions must be executed in the content of this project.

 ### Consider requesting additional quota

-Initial quota for a google cloud accoutn will not allow you to install an HA OpenShift cluster (at least last time I checked).
+Initial quota for a google cloud project may not allow you to install an HA OpenShift cluster (at least last time I checked).
 Conside requesting additional quotas [here](https://console.cloud.google.com/iam-admin/quotas).
 Click on the edit quota button.
 Keep in mind that this process can take a few days.

-### Create a project

-Create a gcp project.
-The project id (not name) will be hencefort referred to as `$gcp_project`.
-All the below actions must be executed in the content of this project.

 ### Configure DNS domain